pixee/docs/docs/codemods/python/pixee_python_sandbox-process-creation.md

 ## F.A.Q.

-### Why is this codemod marked as Merge Without Review?
+### Why is this codemod marked as Merge After Cursory Review?

 We believe this change is safe and effective.
 The behavior of sandboxing `subprocess.run` and `subprocess.call` calls will only throw `SecurityException` if they see behavior involved in malicious code execution, which is extremely unlikely to happen in normal operation.